By the time we get to June in Barcelona, the first beach swim is already in the rear view mirror.

-Take a quiet weekend afternoon in the sun on Barcelona’s historic Montjuic hill, set up some speakers and beer tents, and get at it.
+Take a quiet weekend afternoon in the sun on Barcelona’s historic Montjuic Hill, set up some speakers and beer tents, and get at it.
 This outdoor party hosts international DJ’s, great gastronomy, and a large picnic area.

-Prices: €11.00 (early bird) – €18.00 (walk-up).
+Prices: €15.00 (early bird) – €20.00 (walk-up).

-Barcelona Gay Pride 2018
+Barcelona Pride June 2023

-Last year over 200,000 people both gay and straight attended the many festivities: funfairs, an open-air foam party, concerts with international DJs, drag queen galas and more.
+In 2022 over 200,000 people both gay and straight attended the many festivities: funfairs, an open-air foam party, concerts with international DJs, drag queen galas and more.

-The Festival of San Juan 2018
+The Festival of San Juan in June 2023

 Still don’t know what to do in Barcelona in June?
 You’re probably beyond hope if you don’t like this: